WEC-Sim/WEC-Sim/source/advanced_features.rst

 Body Features
 --------------
-This section provides an overview of some features included in WEC-Sim's body class.
-For more information, refer to `Body Class <http://wec-sim.github.io/WEC-Sim/code_structure.html#body-class>`_.
+This section provides an overview of WEC-Sim's body class features; for more information about the body class code structure, refer to `Body Class <http://wec-sim.github.io/WEC-Sim/code_structure.html#body-class>`_.

 Body Mass and Geometry Features
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~